Rare Disease Day is the last day of February every year.

 This week's goals:

-1. Read 20 newspapers (I will have some travel time to do this, I hope!)
+1. Read 20 newspapers (I will have some travel time to do this, I hope!)2.
+Pack for a long weekend away (I leave bright and early Fri morning)

 3. Make sure hubby is all set for my weekend away.